polemaster/configs/README.md

-# Config for mpv and settings in VS Code
+# Config files for different programs and OS's